jonasjaeger-sci/mod905/docs/examples/examples-pyvisa.rst

 A large variety of plots can thus be generated via |pyvisa|.
-The respective data can be saved in different formats such to further facilitate post-processing and analysis in different programming languages.
+The respective data can be saved in different formats to further facilitate post-processing and analysis in different programming languages.